Real-Life Mystery: A Name in My Vintage Book

 Miss Beulah’s World: A Glimpse Into 1941

-A Look at Life in 1940s Toledo
+A Look at Life in '40s Toledo

+As the war in Europe intensified, Toledo’s Board of Education began preparing for the possibility of war, focusing on vocational training.
+Many of Toledo’s factories went into overdrive, working 24/7 to support the war effort.
 By 1942, with the war in full swing, women like Miss Beulah were stepping into new roles, working to support the war effort.
-Early daycare centers were established to allow women to work in factories while providing care for their families.
+I’m talking full-on Rosie the Riveter.
+The first daycare centers were established to allow women to work in factories.
+Women everywhere thank them for this innovation today (even if our bank accounts don’t).

-The Meaning of Beulah’s Name: Another Layer of Intrigue
+The Meaning of Beulah’s Name

-Did she feel societal expectations and pressures weighing on her?
+In Hebrew, "Beulah" translates to "married" or "bride."
+I can only guess that, at the old AF age of 30 and unmarried, she may have been haunted by the meaning behind her own name.
+Did she feel societal pressures weighing on her?
 How did her Jewish heritage shape her experiences during this time of growing tension and fear, both at home and abroad?

 I wish I knew.

-In addition to census information, I’ve found obituaries for a few women with the same name and who are of the same age, including one who passed away in 1993 and is buried in New York.
+In addition to census information, I’ve found obituaries for a few women with the same name and who are of roughly the same age, including one who passed away in 1993 and is buried in New York.
 If that’s her, then it seems she may have never married.

 But ultimately, I haven’t been able to verify which, if any, of the Beulahs I found might be my Miss Beulah.